-The Lease requires payment of Basic Rent in an amount at least equal to: (i) Bond Service Charges on all outstanding Obligations issued under the Trust Agreement (whether due as scheduled, as a result of a call for redemption or as a result of an acceleration of principal and interest on such Obligations); and (ii) such sums, if any, as shall be necessary to maintain any applicable Required Reserve in the Bond Service Reserve Account (no Required Reserve is provided for or required with respect to the Series 2021 Bonds or any Obligations previously issued under the Trust Agreement).
-The Lease also requires payment of Additional Rent in an amount equal to certain administrative fees, expenses and obligations other than Bond Service Charges incurred by the Treasurer and amounts sufficient to pay any rebate amount or other related payments to maintain the exclusion from gross income for federal income tax purposes of the interest on the Series 2021 Bonds pursuant to Section 148(f) of the Code, to the extent not available from other sources.
+Each Lease requires payment of Basic Rent in an amount at least equal to: (i) Bond Service Charges on all outstanding Obligations issued under the respective Trust Agreement (whether due as scheduled, as a result of a call for redemption or as a result of an acceleration of principal and interest on such Obligations); and (ii) such sums, if any, as shall be necessary to maintain any applicable Required Reserve in the applicable Bond Service Reserve Account (no Required Reserve is provided for or required with respect to either series of the Series 2022 Bonds or any Obligations previously issued under the respective Trust Agreements).
+Each Lease also requires payment of Additional Rent in an amount equal to certain administrative fees, expenses and obligations other than Bond Service Charges incurred by the Treasurer and amounts sufficient to pay any rebate amount or other related payments to maintain the exclusion from gross income for federal income tax purposes of the interest on the Series 2022 Bonds pursuant to Section 148(f) of the Code, to the extent not available from other sources.

-The Lease requires the OPFC (by and through the Treasurer) to periodically prepare and submit to the OFCC reports estimating the rental payments to be due thereunder, taking into account existing monies on deposit in the Bond Service Fund, which reports must be confirmed by the Director of the State's Office of Budget and Management.
-The obligation of the OFCC to make rental payments pursuant to the Lease is expressly made subject to the appropriation of moneys by the General Assembly for such purpose.
+Each Lease requires the OPFC (by and through the Treasurer) to periodically prepare and submit to each of the DNR and the DAS, as applicable, reports estimating the rental payments to be due thereunder, taking into account existing moneys on deposit in the respective Bond Service Funds, which reports must be confirmed by the Director of the State's Office of Budget and Management.
+The obligations of each of the DNR and the DAS, respectively, to make rental payments pursuant to its Lease are expressly made subject to the separate appropriation of moneys by the General Assembly for such purposes.
 Under the Ohio Constitution, an appropriation may not be made beyond the fiscal biennium.
-The term of the Lease expires no later than the end of each State fiscal biennium (currently June 30 of each odd-numbered year, e.g., June 30, 2023), unless the General Assembly has appropriated funds for the purpose of paying the rents and other sums payable thereunder for the next succeeding State fiscal biennium.
-The term of the Lease will be renewed for an additional term not exceeding two years (commencing on the first day of the new State fiscal biennium) upon such appropriations becoming effective on or prior to the beginning of each State fiscal biennium (currently July 1 of each odd-numbered year, e.g., July 1, 2021).
-The present obligation of the OFCC to make rental payments under the Lease will continue, so long as the Lease is renewed, until all Obligations issued under the Trust Agreement have been paid.
-So long as the Lease remains in effect, the obligation of the OFCC to make its rental payments thereunder in amounts sufficient to pay the Bond Service Charges and for other purposes set forth above is absolute and unconditional, subject only to the availability of moneys appropriated for such purpose.
-In the Lease, the OFCC has agreed to submit budget requests in accordance with applicable laws in amounts sufficient to pay rental payments under the Lease.
+The term of each Lease expires no later than the end of each State fiscal biennium (currently June 30 of each odd-numbered year, e.g., June 30, 2023), unless the General Assembly has appropriated funds for the purpose of paying the rents and other sums payable thereunder for the next succeeding State fiscal biennium.
+The term of each Lease will be renewed for an additional term not exceeding two years (commencing on the first day of the new State fiscal biennium) upon such appropriations becoming effective on or prior to the beginning of each State fiscal biennium (currently July 1 of each odd-numbered year, e.g., July 1, 2023).
+The present obligation of each of the DNR and the DAS, respectively, to make rental payments under its Lease will continue, so long as its Lease is renewed, until all applicable Obligations issued under the respective Trust Agreement have been paid.
+So long as its Lease remains in effect, the obligation of each of the DNR and the DAS, respectively, to make its rental payments thereunder in amounts sufficient to pay the applicable Bond Service Charges and for other purposes set forth above is absolute and unconditional, subject only to the availability of moneys appropriated for such purposes.
+In its Lease, each of the DNR and the DAS, respectively, has agreed to submit budget requests in accordance with applicable laws in amounts sufficient to pay rental payments under its Lease.